Capacitary Muckenhoupt Weight, BMO and BLO Spaces with Hausdorff Content, Factorization Theorems and Applications: Introduction

-where the infimum is taken over all finite or countable cubes coverings $\{Q_i\}_{i}$ of $E$ and $l(Q)$ denotes the edge length of the cube $Q$.
-The quantity $\mathcal{H}_{\infty }^{\delta }\lf (E \r )$ is also referred to as the $\delta$-\emph{Hausdorff content} or the $\delta$-\emph{Hausdorff capacity} or the \emph{Hausdorff content of $E$ of dimension} $\delta$.
-For any subset $E\subset \rn$ and any function $f$, the \emph{Choquet integral} of $f$ on $E$ is defined by setting
+where the infimum is taken over all finite or countable cubes coverings $\{Q_i\}_{i}$ of $E$ and $l(Q)$ denotes the edge length of the cube $Q\subset\rn$.
+Here and thereafter, a cube $Q\subset\rn$ always denotes a left-open and right-closed cube in $\rn$ with side parallel to the coordinate axes.
+The quantity $\mathcal{H}_{\infty }^{\delta }\lf (E \r )$ is also referred to as the $\delta$-\emph{Hausdorff capacity} or the \emph{Hausdorff content of $E$ of dimension} $\delta$.
+The Hausdorff content is closely related to the Hausdorff measure, but perhaps less popular both in geometric measure theory and harmonic analysis.
+Nevertheless, it offers several advantages: it enjoys greater regularity than Hausdorff measure, easier to analyze and still gives the Hausdorff dimension as the critical exponent.
+For more relationships between Hausdorff content and Hausdorff measure, we refer to \cite{ff15}.